udkyo/chatgpt-code-review-gerrit-plugin/README.md

 ## Commands

+- `/review`: when used in a comment directed at ChatGPT on any Change Set, triggers a review of the full Change Set.
-The `/review_last` command, when used in a comment directed at ChatGPT on any Change, triggers a review of the last Patch Set of the Change.
+- `/review_last`: when used in a comment directed at ChatGPT on any Change Set, triggers a review of the last Patch Set of the Change Set.

 ## Testing